 In this paper we have shown that error recovery algorithms in the \fischer family can run fast enough to be usable in the real world.
 Extending such algorithms to produce the complete set of minimum cost repair sequences allows parsers to provide better feedback to users, as well as significantly reducing the cascading error problem.
 The \cpctplus algorithm is simple to implement (less than 500LoC in our Rust system) and still has good performance.

-Looking to the future, we (perhaps immodestly) suggest that \cpctplus might be `good enough' to serve as a common representative of the \fischer family.
+Looking to the future, we, perhaps immodestly, suggest that \cpctplus might be `good enough' to serve as a common representative of the \fischer family.
 However, we do not think that it is the perfect solution.
 We suspect that, in the future, multi-phase solutions will be developed.
-For example, one may use noncorrecting error recovery (e.g.~\cite{richter85noncorrecting}) to identify syntax errors, and then use a combination of machine-learning (e.g.~\cite{santos18syntax}) and \cpctplus to discover repair sequences that allow parsing to only error at those places.
+For example, one may use noncorrecting error recovery (e.g.~\cite{richter85noncorrecting}) to identify syntax errors, and then use a combination of machine-learning (e.g.~\cite{santos18syntax}) and \cpctplus to discover those repair sequences that do not lead to additional error locations being encountered.

 \textbf{Acknowledgements:} We are grateful to the Blackbox developers for allowing us access to their data, and particularly to Neil Brown for help in extracting a relevant corpus.
 We thank Edd Barrett for helping to set up our benchmarking machine and for comments on the paper.
-We also thank Carl Friedrich Bolz-Tereick, Sérgio Queiroz de Medeiros, Sarah Mount, François Pottier, Christian Urban, and Naveneetha Vasudevan for comments on the paper.
-This research was funded by the EPSRC Lecture (EP/L02344X/1) fellowship.
+We also thank Carl Friedrich Bolz-Tereick, Sérgio Queiroz de Medeiros, Sarah Mount, François Pottier, Christian Urban, and Naveneetha Vasudevan for comments.
+This research was funded by the EPSRC Lecture (EP/L02344X/1) Fellowship.